Faithkym7/Micro-loan-app/docs/setup.md

 ## 1️⃣ Access the App

-- Open your browser and go to the web app URL:
-  `[Your App URL]`
+- Open your browser and go to the web app URL: `[Your App URL]`
 - You will see the **login page**.

----

 ## 2️⃣ Register an Account

-- If you don’t have an account, click **Register**.
-- Provide your details (name, email, password) and submit.
+- Click **Register**, fill in your details, and submit.
-- Check your email for a confirmation link (if enabled).
+- Confirm your email if required.

----

 ## 3️⃣ Login

-- Enter your email and password on the login page.
+- Enter your email and password.
 - Click **Login** to enter the dashboard.

----

 ## 4️⃣ Start Using the App

-- Once logged in, you can:
-  - 📤 **Upload your financial CSV data**
+- Upload CSV financial data
-  - 💬 **Chat with the AI assistant** to get loan eligibility recommendations
+- Chat with the AI assistant
-  - 📝 **Review past session advice** if you return to the app

-- The AI assistant will guide you step-by-step and give recommendations:
-  - ✅ Take the loan
-  - ⚖️ Take a smaller loan
-  - ❌ Do not take a loan

----
+- Review session history

 ## 5️⃣ Tips

-- Keep your financial CSV files ready for quick uploads
+- Keep your financial CSV ready
-- Ask questions in the chat assistant if you’re unsure about recommendations
+- Ask clear questions in the chat
-- Your session history will be available as long as you stay logged in
+- Session history is maintained while logged in